athenian-programming/snap-unicorn-hat/README.md

 ## Setup

-The server runs on a Raspberry Pi with a UnicornHAT.
+The server runs on a Raspberry Pi with an installed Unicorn HAT.

-A [full install](https://github.com/pimoroni/unicorn-hat) of the UnicornHAT software will install `python` and the required python packages: [UnicornHat package](https://github.com/pimoroni/unicorn-hat) and [flask](http://flask.pocoo.org).
+A [full install](https://github.com/pimoroni/unicorn-hat) of the Unicorn HAT software will install `python` and the required python packages: [Unicorn HAT package](https://github.com/pimoroni/unicorn-hat) and [flask](http://flask.pocoo.org).
 Answer `y` to all the prompts.

 ```bash